shadergz/prng64/README.md

 sprng (time (NULL));
 ```

-- With BY_RANDOM_FILE 1 (Using the pseudo random pseudo file from the Unix env)
+- With BY_RANDOM_FILE 1 (Using the pseudo random file from an Unix env)

 ```c
 #if defined (__unix__)